 Out on the fringes, far away from polite company, exists a place called the manosphere or androsphere.
 This is place where somewhat normal men, unconstrained by PC thought police and buttressed by behavioral science, write and talk about how to score chicks.
-They write about other topics, but it’s mostly about manly stuff, which biology dictates must revolve around scoring chicks.
-That’s biological reality.
+They write about other topics, but it is mostly about manly stuff, which biology dictates must revolve around scoring chicks.
+That is biological reality.

 Anyway, most of this stuff is not new or even very creative.
 Men have been making money “teaching” other men how to get laid for a long time, probably since the first settlement.
 Skin magazines like Playboy used to have regular features on how to succeed with the ladies.
 What is somewhat new and useful is the borrowing of behavior science, particularly of primates, and applying it to modern social dynamics.

-It’s why Donald Trump is so often referred to as the alpha male in the debates or even in the campaign.
+It is why Donald Trump is so often referred to as the alpha male in the debates or even in the campaign.
 Trump has all the features one would associate with the top dog in a social group.
-He’s loud, brash, confident and he attracts the best women.
+He is loud, brash, confident and he attracts the best women.
 By best here I mean sexually attractive, not the ugly feminists majoring in penis chopping at Oberlin.
-Trump walks into a room and he’s the boss.
+Trump walks into a room and he is the boss.
 Everyone knows it, especially the women.

 It did not turn out that way.
 The Alpha Male started talking about things of interest to the voters and he jumped up in the polls.
 Then he laid waste to the Bush campaign and then put down the Rubio campaign, thus leaving the hated Ted Cruz as the only alternative around which the party bosses could rally.
 As it stands, the only guy with a shot to stop Trump is Cruz.
 Instead of getting their Obama, they are now hoping to get their Clinton.

-I don’t mean the lesbian grifter in the weird pantsuits.
+I do not mean the lesbian grifter in the weird pantsuits.
 Not that Clinton.
 I mean Bill Clinton, the grifter from the Ozarks who enjoyed lying almost as much as he loved shagging interns.
-At least that’s what the grandees of the GOP are hoping people believe.
+At least that is what the grandees of the GOP are hoping people believe.
 In reality, they detest Cruz and are just hoping he keeps Trump from hitting 1237 delegates.
 Then they can dump both men at the convention and nominate invertebrate like Paul Ryan or maybe Marco Rubio.

 Meanwhile, we have a month or two to watch something interesting and that is a battle between a sigma male and an alpha male.
 Labeling Ted Cruz a sigma male works in the context of the managerial class.
 There, the normal masculine traits like physical courage, aggression and risk taking are off-limits.
 The managerial class is a highly feminized social structure, where females can compete with men for status.

 Therefore, the dominant males display credentials and positions of authority in the bureaucracy, much like some birds display their plumage to warn off other males.
 Bill Clinton could be the “big dog” because he held the top job in Arkansas, thus making him the alpha in any political setting.
-It’s why he had no interest in being a senator.
-Bubba always had to be the big dog in the room and you can’t do that when you’re one of 100 powerless jerk-offs in the Senate.
+It is why he had no interest in being a senator.
+Bubba always had to be the big dog in the room and you cannot do that when you are one of one hundred powerless jerk-offs in the Senate.

 Cruz, in contrast, is aggressive and forceful.
 He likes to flash his credentials, but he has little interest into being the dominate figure.
 He has not problem locking horns with others, but he is not trying to climb to the top of the existing social order.
 Instead, his nature is to remain on the fringe, taking shots at the people in charge.
 He revels in being the rebellious bad boy, relative to the group, in this case it is official Washington.